wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 9.7 =
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

 = 9.6.4 =
 Have you updated your database indexes and search table?
 If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.